 Flooding can hit fast and cover large areas with water quickly; heavy downpours, prolonged rainfall and blocked drainage all contribute to flooding.
 Paving over our urban areas has severely restricted the grounds ability to drain water runoff sufficiently.
-Recent flood events in Cornwall saw 4ft of water in some areas and images of abandoned cars and drivers stranded in flooded vehicles have been in the news.

 Ideally, do not attempt to drive if the roads are flooded but move your vehicle to higher ground to avoid any damage when it is safe to do so, this may be when a weather warning has been issued.
 If you feel that driving is unavoidable in severe weather conditions or are perhaps caught in flash flooding consider these points-

 Regional news bulletins will give out information about road closures and localised flooding.
 The Met Office will have live weather forecasts for the area and Environment Agency flood warnings may also be issued.

 Can I delay the journey?

 Is it possible to delay the journey or take an alternative route around the flooded area?